FUTURE BRITISH DIPLOMACY AND MILITARY STRATEGY

 The JSF 35 has a longer range, super-sonic speed, plus stealth technology

-The Royal Navy's future aircraft carriers after reversing the previous decision reversal will operate STOVL variants of the JCF 35 after all.
+After reversing the ' previous decision reversal ' both carriers will operate STOVL variants of the JCF 35 after all.
 This decision corrects another decision, also taken in haste by the Prime Minister and his Chancellor - not the admirals - who would have turned the clock back to the 1960s.
 The previous Chief of the Defence Staff, Air Marshal Sir Jock Stirrup, will be blamed by Downing Street for taking sweets from the baby's mouth but yet again, the Prime Minister looks a foolish schoolboy way out of his depth on diplomacy and defence.

-There are strong arguments - apart from greater range and payload - for returning to conventional fighters flying off angled flight decks.
+There are sensible arguments - apart from greater range and payload - for returning to conventional fighters flying off angled flight decks.
 The choice allows American conventional naval fighters to cross-deck.
-No operational co-operation is envisaged by the French Government under the new Anglo-French Defence Agreement and the overall value of such activity is probably marginal, nor could the catobar version of the JCF 35 land and take off from the present French aircraft carrier - the JCF 35 too big and too heavy when operating at maximum take-off weight, so I gather from expert sources.
+No operational co-operation is envisaged by the French Government under the new Anglo-French Defence Agreement and the overall value of such activity is probably marginal.
+Nor could the CATOBAR version of the JCF 35 land and take off from the present French aircraft carrier - the JCF 35 is too big and too heavy when operating at maximum take-off weight, I gather from expert sources.
 The RN and the RAF could fly the same version, moreover equipped for buddy air-to-air refuelling.
-Catobar - Catapult take off but arrested recovery - also makes possible operating fixed wing EAW aircraft with long range.
+CATOBAR - Catapult take off but arrested recovery - also makes possible operating fixed wing EAW aircraft with long range.
 However, the Royal Navy and the Royal Air Force would abandon highly versatile technology, strategy and tactics, proven in sea and land combat.